hihihioli/twidilers/readme.md

     * Date joined

 ## Settings page
-* Different submenus for things such as the following:
+* Expanded submenus
-    * Public Information (change username, display name, profile picture)
+    * Account Details
+        * Improved pfp upload dialog
+        * Better user card look
+    * Security
-        * Changing username should require a password challenge
+        * Reset password
-    * Security (delete account, change password, etc)
+        * change email associated with account
-    * Privacy (is the profile page private, are your posts anon or linked to your account)
+        * see login history
-    *
+    * Privacy
+        * make it possible to make your account page private
+        * Change visability of posts to just people you follow
+        * option to force poeple to request to follow you

 ## Feed
 * Reactions (reply, like/dislike) on posts
 * Blog posts (posts you can click on, segregated from main feed)
     * Blog posts would accept raw HTML
 * removal of titles (except for blog posts)
+* Algorithmic feed that prefers newer posts by people you follow/interact with
+    * Newness weight with a log curve
+    * Weight for the poster (Have you interacted with their posts recently, do you follow them)

 ## Login page
-* show password
+* show password button

 ## nice to haves
 * tags for posts